hsivonen/encoding_rs/Ideas.md

 When the SIMD ASCII check fails, the data has already been read from memory.
 Test whether it's faster to read the data by lane from the SIMD register than to read it again from RAM (cache).

-## Validate UTF-8 without copying immediately

-When decoding UTF-8 to UTF-8, consider performing validation only for non-ASCII and then performing the copy afterwards using `copy_nonoverlapping`, which hopefully does the writes using SIMD even if it involves re-reading.

-## Fewer branches with more code for gb18030/gbk

-Test the impact of instantiating two copies of the encode functions with the `extended` set to `true` or `false` statically.

-## Speed up EUC-KR encode with prefix lookup table

-Have a lookup table indexable by the high 8 bits of a BMP code point and let the table yield the EUC-KR lead (zero-based) from which to start the search.
-When considering Hangul, prefer the location with the most common Hangul for a given high byte.
-(I.e. prefer Hangul on rows 16-40 of KS X 1001:2004 or Unicode 1.0.)

-## Speed up Kanji and Hanzi encode by accelerating the most common ones

-Consider having an accelerated Kanji and Hanzi encode table for the N most common Kanji is JIS X 0208, most common Hanzi in GBK and Hanzi in Big, for some suitable value for N.

-## Compress away duplication in the two upper alternative Kanji extension ranges

-The ranges starting at jis0208 pointer 8272 and 10744 look the same.
-Avoid storing twice.

-## Use binary search for EUC-KR and gbk extension ranges

-It seems that the parts of EUC-KR and gbk that were added to cover all Unicode 1.1 Hangul and ideographs, respectively, are ordered.
-If they actually are, store the start points of consecutive code points and use binary search on these.

 ## Use Level 2 Hanzi and Level 2 Kanji ordering